Radar Tracking and Jamming

 TestFlight and Waypoints

-Modeling the Radar site
+Modeling the radar site

-Latitude: 46.6774 deg
+Latitude 46.6774 deg

-Longitude: -122.9858 deg
+Longitude -122.9858 deg

-6. Rename Place2 () to RadarSite.
+7. Rename Place2 () RadarSite.

-8. You will model the radar using selected specifications from an airport tracking radar.
+You will model the radar using selected specifications from an airport tracking radar.
 However, instead of creating a spinning antenna, you will lock the antenna onto the aircraft.
-This is a good way to determine if you can track your target when using STK's radar capability.
+This is a good way to determine if you can track your target when using STK's Radar capability.
+The Radar object's antenna can be bore-sited.

-Modeling a Sensor object
+Creating a new Sensor object

-4. Rename Sensor1 () to Servo.
+5. Rename Sensor1 () Servo.

 Changing Servo's properties

-You will use the Sensor () object's projection for situational awareness (where the antenna is pointing).
+You will use the Sensor object's projection for situational awareness (where the antenna is pointing).

-1. Open Servo's () properties ().
+1. Open Servo's () Properties ().

 2. Select the Basic - Definition page in the Properties Browser.